chamaeleonidae/api/docs/apis/launchers.md

 With the Chameleon API for Launchers, you can:

-- List all launchers based on the specified set of parameters.
+- List all Launchers based on the specified set of parameters.
-- Retrieve a specific launcher based on its `id`.
+- Retrieve a specific Launcher based on its `id`.